MicrosoftDocs/fabric-docs/docs/data-warehouse/create-table.md

 ---
 title: Create tables in Synapse Data Warehouse
-description: Learn how to use SSMS to create tables in your Synapse Data Warehouse in Microsoft Fabric.
+description: Learn how to create tables in your Synapse Data Warehouse in Microsoft Fabric.
 author: KevinConanMSFT
 ms.author: kecona
 ms.reviewer: wiassaf